-Three undergraduate degrees are offered: a Bachelor of Fine Arts in Acting, a Bachelor of Fine Arts in Design and Production, and a Bachelor of Arts in Theatre and Performance.
-Teacher certification in speech/drama/ debate or a pre-law or pre-medicine emphasis can be added to the Bachelor of Arts degree.
+Three undergraduate degrees are offered: a Bachelor of Fine Arts in Acting, a Bachelor of Fine Arts in Design and Production, and a Bachelor of Arts in Theatre & Performance.
+Teacher certification in speech/drama/debate can be added to the Bachelor of Arts degree.

-B.A. in Theatre and Performance
+B.A. in Theatre & Performance